Is it safe to travel in Africa?

 What is the food like?

 The food is tasty and much like you would have at home.
 Breakfast is typical of any American or European city.
 Lunch and dinner feature beef, chicken, pork, vegetables, salads, and fruit.
 Rarely is there anything exotic on the menu.
 Vegetarian meals can be arranged and other dietary restrictions can be accommodated.
 Bottled water is always available.

 Malaria is prevalent in some areas that we visit, and you are advised to take a preventive drug like Lariam or Malarone.
-This is available by prescription from your physician.
+Please see your physician and follow his/her guidance on medical recommendations.